-Drift Method: Let Earth rotate celestial objects into view
+Drift Method for locating NGC 891: Let Earth rotate this galaxy into view

 The drift method is useful - even for experienced amateurs - if the observer is unsure as to how the object will appear with the aperture of telescope used, and under the prevailing atmospheric and light pollution conditions.
 If it can't be seen at the calculated time, then it is likely because of a combination of those three factors.